Optimized Inversion Algorithm

 Frobenius applications are free or negligible compared to multiplication,

-squaring and multiplication in are counted separately
+squaring and multiplication in Fp are counted separately

 3.1 Arithmetic Cost Summary